-Originating from Korea, these tents are as intriguing as their name.
-Their long design and curves allow for an interior that can be designed to fit all mod-cons, including double beds, kitchenette and even a sheltered outside seating area.
+Originating from Korea, these glamping tents are as intriguing as their name.
+Their long design and curves allow for an interior that can be designed to fit all mod-cons, including double beds, a kitchenette and even a sheltered outside seating area.
 These cool tents have been designed to suit the fashion conscious and camping enthusiasts alike.

 Trailer Tents And The Opera trailer

-Considered to be a luxury glamping tent, even though it’s on wheels, this trailer is aiming for those campers who aren’t ready to settle for anything less than the good life.
+Considered to be a luxury glamping tent, even though it’s on wheels, this trailer is aiming at those campers who aren’t ready to settle for anything less than the good life.
 Including a teak veranda, electrically adjustable beds that can easily be transformed into one, a hot water boiler supplying the kitchen and shower, and the hot air heating so you don’t have to wait until the summer to head off to the campsite, this is a merger of deluxe glamping tents and gadgets that won’t fail to get you excited.

 Exclusive Luxury Tents

 Today’s luxury holiday outdoors in cool tents is proving that life really can be better under canvas!
 In every design imaginable, these indulgent cool tents have been used by Richard Branson to make sure guests in his luxury resorts really have a glamping experience of a lifetime.

 What Are The Tents Of The Future?
 The Solar Powered Tent

 The idea of this concept solar powered tent is that specially coated solar threads are woven into the conventional fabric so designers wouldn’t have to use fixed solar panels to harness the energy.
 It would also have three directional glides that can be moved throughout the day to maximise solar efficiency and energy collection.
 It’s a cool tent design that has got everyone excited… we’re just waiting for it to go into production.